September 2019 portfolio returns.

 Now for the drama part:

 I might try to write a longer and a bit more in-depth explanation of what has happened, but now I will try to keep it short.
 During September, some members of a Facebook group called P2P Lietuva noticed that for some reason, new loans pay less than they used too with the same interest rate.
-This of course raised some questions to everyone because nothing about was communicated about this issue from Finbee team beforehand.
+This of course raised some questions to everyone because nothing was communicated about this issue from Finbee team beforehand.
 Now the great thing about this Facebook group is that all Lithuanian p2p platforms CEO’s are also in it so it’s possible to ask them questions directly.

 Turns out, Finbee decided to calculate borrowers fees to the platform with interest rates.
 So if loan offers says 10% interest rate, the investor would actually get less than that.
 Of course, a lot of users did not like that and a lot of arguing with Finbee CEO has happened with a lot of investors questioning the legality of this move.
 I can’t say if it was legal or no, just that questions were raised, the final decision over this matter should come from Lietuvos Bankas that oversees all financial institutions in Lithuania.
 To stop this conflict Finbee decided to go back to the old system and every loan that was funded with the new system should be tracked the same way as before.